pramodboda/JS_Notes/README.md

 ```

 ### Identifiers
-- An identifires is simple a name.
-In JavaScript, identifires are used to name variables and functions and to provide labels for certain loops in JavaScript code.
+- An identifiers is simple a name.
+In JavaScript, identifiers are used to name variables and functions and to provide labels for certain loops in JavaScript code.
 - These are all legal identifiers:
 ```javascript
  var trueVar // variable initialization